bipeshrajsubedi/Multimodal-Stress-Classification-Using-Physiological-Signals-and-Facial-Expressions/README.md

 Models:

-Independent:
+Independent-models:

   For Physiological Data: LSTM, SVM

   For Facial Expressions Data: VGG16, Basic CNN

-Multimodal-Fusion:
+Fusion-approach:
 - Both LSTM and VGG16 outputs are combined to provide as inputs to the fusion layer.
-- The physiological and facial data are combined to train the fusion model.
-Note that: LSTM and VGG16 are independently trained on physiological nad facial data respectively at first.
+- The physiological and facial data are combined to train the fusion layers.
+Note that: LSTM and VGG16 are independently trained on physiological and facial data respectively at first.
 Only their predictions/features are used for training fusion layer.